Looking for the best Chrome extensions to power up your productivity?

 Honestly, don’t know how I would get through my day without Pocket.
-It’s emerged as the best bookmarking site for the current moment, beating out Instapaper and others because of its recommendation engine, great interface, and community features.
+Need to share something alter?
+Save to Pocket.
+It’s emerged as the best web clipper site for the current moment, beating out Instapaper and others because of its recommendation engine, great interface, and community features.

-I save everything I want to read later on Pocket and then I share it later with friends across social networks.
+I save all the content I want to read later through the Pocket extension icon and then share it later with friends across social networks from my inbox.

-When I’m browsing the web and come across something interesting, I save to Pocket with the Chrome extension.
-It will then appear on my phone or tablet so I can check it out later.
+When I’m browsing the web and come across content I find interesting, I save it to my web clipper inbox with the Chrome extension.
+The text, link or image will then appear on my phone or tablet where I can click on it later.

-It’s a great productivity tool for reference, giving you ample opportunity to return later and browse.
+It’s a great web clipper inbox for reference, giving you ample opportunity to return later and browse.

 Oh how I love you, Grammarly, let me count the ways!

 You correct everything that I do wrong (and even some things I do right).
-Grammarly takes spell check to another level because it’s able to check your spelling no matter what program you’re in, including WordPress where Grammarly most often reveals itself to me.
+Grammarly takes spell check to another level because it’s able to check your spelling no matter what program you’re in, including Google Docs and WordPress where Grammarly most often reveals itself to me.

-Grammarly can also correct your social media posts, your emails and whatever else when you have it installed.
-It’s spell check for the web, keeping us all sane.
-Also, you can get an online grammar check on Grammarly’s website and have your writing checked for all types of mistakes.
+Through the extension, Grammarly can also correct your social media posts (social media marketers rejoice!), your emails and any other content within your web browser.
+It’s spell check for web uploads, keeping us all sane.
+Also, you get the benefit of a spell checker plus grammar checker on Grammarly’s website and have your Google Drive uploads checked for all types of typos.